oweb36/mws-docs/Megarchive Warehouse Show/Megarchive Warehouse Show.md

 This is a large object show that encompasses older object show of mine such as [[AACOS]] and others.
 Its based of my megarchive manual archives and collections.
 This show is part of the larger umbrella of ObjecWeb36.

+This show is both competition and slice-of-life based.

 The abbreviation for this show is MWS.

 The show that it encompasses is: